vicchi/wp-quadratum/readme.txt

 * Added: Support for specifying the height and width of the map as a percentage as well as in px.
 * Fixed: Update the admin 'Foursquare' tab to use the new app registration URL.
 Adjust the help text to reflect the new app registration layout on `foursquare.com/developers/register`.
 * Fixed: Updated Mapstraction support to pull JS code from `mapstraction.com` rather than `github.com/mapstraction/mxn` to work around new GitHub content serving policies.
+* Removed: Support for filtering out private checkins; the Foursquare API no longer supports this.
 * Removed: Support for the CloudMade maps API; this has now been superseded by Leaflet maps.
 * Removed: Support for the Nokia maps API; this has now been superseded by HERE maps.
 * Removed: Support for authenticating Nokia maps via WP Nokia Auth; Nokia maps are now superseded by HERE maps.